 However, the cricket writer E.W.
 Swanton takes the more optimistic view that the bails are being placed in anticipation of a day’s cricket.

 The weather vane is around 6ft 6in tall in total although the Father Time figure itself measures approximately 5ft 4in.
-It is made of cast iron, which is painted black, with gilding on the tip of the wind-arrow and the end of Father Time’s sickle.
+It is made of cast iron, which is painted black, with gilding on the tip of the wind-arrow and the end of Father Time’s scythe.

 Father Time was the only casualty of the Second World War at Lord’s when the cables of a drifting barrage balloon became entangled with the weathervane which was wrenched from the top of the Grand Stand and deposited on the seats below.
 He spent the remainder of the War housed safely in the Committee Room.